philipkoivunen/TrendyTrails/README.md

 ## why
 I made trendytrails to supply the server admins with an easy to use plugin without any complex GUI:s and configs.
-You, as the server admin have full control over wich trails users or permission groups should have access to via Trendytrails permissions
+You, as the server admin have full control over which trails users or permission groups should have access to via permissions.

 ## Permissions
 * trendytrails.trail.set.* - To permit usage of each traileffect
 * trendytrails.trail.set.[EFFECTNAME]
 * trendytrails.trail.clear
-* trendytrails.reload
+* trendytrails.trail.reload

 ## usage
 * /trail set [effectName] [colorName] - Colorname is optional and the command supports autocomplete